How to Make Lemon and Dill Skillet Salmon with Herbed Salad

 Just like red meat, salmon benefits from searing!
 It locks in the juices and keeps the salmon moist while cooking.
 Of course, the main enemy of searing is moisture.

-Before cooking the salmon, pat down the fillets or steaks with paper towels or clean cotton dish towels to remove as much water as possible.
+Before cooking the salmon, pat down the fillets or steaks with a paper towel or clean cotton dish towels to remove as much water as possible.

 3. Heat the pan properly